 May we never forget the far-reaching impact of Paul's ministry, because he was a man whose confidence was in God and considered that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.

 May we be ready and willing to live and die for our Saviour, to boldly proclaim the gospel of grace, and conduct ourselves in a manner worthy of the gospel of Christ, and may we stand firm in one spirit with our brothers and sisters in Christ, for His greater praise and glory.

-Heavenly Father, what an example the apostle Paul is - of a man whose driving passion was to exalt Christ in all he said and did, to minister to his brothers and sisters in Christ, and to share the gospel of grace with the lost.
-I pray that I may have that same holy mindset so that whether I live or die, my dear desire is to exalt the Lord Jesus in my life, to conduct myself in a manner worthy of the gospel of Christ, and to stand firm with my Christian brothers and sisters.
-May I so grow in grace and in a knowledge of my Lord and Saviour that I may say with Paul - for me to live is Christ and to die is gain.
-This I ask in Jesus' name, AMEN.
+Heavenly Father, what an example the apostle Paul is, of a man whose driving passion was to exalt Christ in all he said and did, to minister to his brothers and sisters in Christ and to share the gospel of grace with the lost.
+I pray that I may have that same holy mindset so that whether I live or die, my dear desire would be to exalt the Lord Jesus in my life, to conduct myself in a manner worthy of the gospel of Christ, and to stand firm with my Christian brothers and sisters.
+May I so grow in grace and in a knowledge of my Lord and Saviour, that I may say with Paul, "for me to live is Christ and to die is gain."
+In Jesus' name, AMEN.